rotemDavidov/Calculator-including-Fregments-Menu-Dialog/README.md

 Exit:
   - available for both fragments
-  - Clicking on it will open a default dialog (no need for specific layout)
+  - Clicking on it will open a default dialog
-  - Pressing YES will cause your app to close totally
+  - Pressing YES will cause the app to close totally
-  -

 Setting:
   - Should be displayed only if fragment B is displayed
   - Have an icon in the Action bar
-  - Clicking on it will open a dialog with your own layout (the seekbar)
+  - Clicking on it will open a dialog with seekBar layout
   - Pressing OK will set new precision value to the ‘result’ field